-Julie Fowlis: the making of a new album
+Julie Fowlis: the making of the album Uam

 Julie Fowlis faces an interesting situation when she’s giving concerts -- most of the time, even in her native Scotland, people don’t understand the language in which she sings.
 Not that she doesn’t like to sing in English or work with artists on projects in other languages, too “but this is just what I feel drawn to, the songs from home.
 When I’m singing for myself, that’s what I like to sing,” she says.